 In 2005, Jarret and Dan bought a decrepit 4-story building in a rough Brooklyn neighbourhood.
-But the serious illness Dan developed in the years since required them to transform the brownstone, originally intended as their dream home, into a multifunctional space that provides financial stability and environmental health.
+But the serious illness Dan developed in the years since required them to transform the brownstone, originally intended as their dream home, into a multifunctional space that provides financial stability and environmental health. n abandoned house with no windows or door, Dan and Jarret got an exceptionally affordable deal.
+Jarret is an interior designer born and raised in Hawaii.
+"We planned to slowly renovate it to be our own home, using both of our incomes.
+But Dan's illness made that impossible.
+So, we've had to dramatically pivot."
+Dan is a former firefighter who developed a brain tumour and complex nerve damage from toxic chemical exposure after volunteering at the World Trade Centre on 9/11.
+Since then, he has suffered move to Hawaii.

-Jarret's home office houses a lot of his art collection from debilitating cluster headaches and acute sensitivity to a range of environmental factors, such as changes in atmospheric pressure.
-Six months of the year, his health forces him to leave New York and move to Hawaii.
 There, a community of Jarret's old school friends become his makeshift family.
 The cost of his healthcare, and the horror of his illness, have changed the course of Dan and Jarret's life together.
 After grappling with their difficult circumstances, they found a solution that puts their home at the heart.
 Rather than renovate the whole building for themselves, as they had originally planned, they decided to transform two of the four floors into income-earners that keep them afloat.
 Dan has recently taken up ceramics, dried-flower arranging, and other creative outlets that have helped him heal.
 Combining Jarret's keen eye for unique finds and priceless artworks that others overlook, and Dan's recent hobbies, they've turned their first floor into a popular design property on Airbnb.
 It's special enough to have earned a place in the pages of Architectural Digest.
-The second floor is a long-term rental where Dan and Jarret live between the basement, which is currently under reThe IKEA Life at Home Report 2023 novation, and the top floor where Jarret runs an international interior design firm and manages their joint properties.
+The second floor is a long-term rental where Dan and Jarret live between the basement, which is currently under renovation, and the top floor where Jarret runs an international interior design firm and manages their joint properties.
 From the beginning, a healthy home was a priority.
 Jarret struggles with seasonal affective disorder and needs sunlight to avoid lethargy and depression.
 Dan's survival requires a litany of environmental modifications.
 They selected paints with low volatile organic compounds (low VOC) for the walls and vinyl for all the floors.
 Both materials have limited to zero off-gassing.
 They also avoided